maxmx03/milianor-vim/README.md

 # Milianor Vim

 What is MilianorVim?
-MilianorVim is a configuration for Neovim with alot of plugins.
+MilianorVim is a configuration for Neovim with alot of plugins, why use MilianorVim? well, you dont need to config neovim or search for plugins, you know is alot of work to do, so you can just let me to do this for you.

 ### Wiki

-All the instructions was moved to the [wiki](https://github.com/maxmx03/milianor-vim/wiki)
+All the instructions and keymapping was moved to the [wiki](https://github.com/maxmx03/milianor-vim/wiki)

 ### Quick Start